WUMUXIAN/blog-wumuxian/hexo/source/_posts/MySQL-load-testing.md

 ![inserting speed with real bulk insertion and server configured](inserting_speed_4.png)

 I completed the insertion of 5 million records in 85 seconds, which yells a ~70000 inserts/s.
 I think this is pretty much what we can do, to further improve the performance, we will need to use a SSD instead of HDD.
 Once having the chance I'll do the test.

+## Inserting 15 million records into sitting_table table.
+We already know the insertion performance and how to optimize in the previous section.
+How when comes to the tables, there are two things that I am interested in:
+- How big is the difference between with/without foreign key constraint during insertion.
+- Is the speed consistent, in other words, does the time required for insertions increase linearly when the total number of records to insert increase.